On bandwidth selection problems in nonparametric trend estimation under martingale difference errors: Model and notations

 and $L= (l_j(x_i))_{1\leq i, j\leq n}$ is known as the smoothing matrix or the hat matrix.
 Since the estimator ${\hat r}$ depends on some smoothing parameter $h$, we will need some procedure for choosing $h$.
 For this, we recall some known criteria of selecting this parameter $h$.

-In order to eliminate the boundary effects of the compactly supported kernel $K$, we introduce, as was done in the literature (see for instance \cite{GM}), a known function supported on a subinterval of the unit interval.
+In order to eliminate the boundary effects of the compactly supported kernel $K$, we introduce, as was done in the literature (see for instance \cite{GM}), a known function supported on a sub-interval of the unit interval.
 For this, suppose without loss of generality that $h<\epsilon$ where $\epsilon$ is a fixed positive real number less than $1/2$.
-Let $u:=u_{\epsilon}$ be a positive function, of class ${\cal C}^1$ and $[\epsilon, 1-\epsilon]$-compactly supported.
+Let $u:=u_{\epsilon}$ be a positive function, of class ${\cal C}^1$ and $[\epsilon, 1-\epsilon]$-compactly supported {satisfying $\int_0^1 u(x){{(r^{\prime\prime}}(x))^{2}}dx\neq 0$}.
+Define the average squared error where $U$ is the diagonal matrix $U=diag(u(x_1),\cdots,u(x_n))$ and for any vector $v$, $\|v\|^2=v^tv$. \\ It should be pointed out that in order to overcome the boundary problem mentioned above, one may consider the local linear estimate, as done for instance by \cite{FG}, \cite{FOV}, \cite{BD} where plug-in asymptotic methods for selecting the smoothing parameter have been considered for some class of correlated errors.
+However the purpose of the current work is the study of bandwidth selection methods which are based on unbiased (or nearly unbiased) criteria for any fixed sample size.
+We believe that the extension of our results to local linear estimate may be carried out but it is beyond the scope of this paper and thus could be treated in a separate possible future work.